A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Association of realtors

-Commercial lease agreement
+Commercial

-In addition, for the commercial lease agreement, details such as the lease duration, rent amount, security deposit, subleasing, exclusivity, and lease renewal must be included according to Chapter 336, Article 1, and Part 2: Minnesota Uniform Commercial Code laws in Minnesota.
-It is advisable to ask for professional advice in Minnesota before entering this contract.
+In addition, for the commercial lease agreement, details such as the duration, rent amount, security deposit, subleasing, exclusivity, and lease renewal must be included according to Chapter 336, Article 1, and Part 2: Minnesota Uniform Commercial Code laws in Minnesota.
+It is advisable to ask for professional advice in Minnesota before entering into this contract.

-Rent-to-own lease agreement
+Rent-to-own

 A rent-to-own lease agreement is a contract that gives the tenant a purchase option in Minnesota.
 That means a tenant renting out your rental property has the option of buying it from you.
-These details must be discussed and agreed upon before the lease agreement is signed.
+These details must be discussed and agreed upon before the agreement is signed.
 Also, it is crucial to screen the tenant to establish their financial ability to purchase the property.
 The purchase option is only viable within the lease period as a tenant.

-Month-to-month lease agreement
+Month-to-month

-Room rental (roommate) agreement
+Room rental (roommate)

 A room rental or roommate lease agreement is a contract that specifies the living arrangement of roommates in a shared living apartment in Minnesota.
 All tenants sharing the apartment have to discuss and agree on the terms and conditions of their co-existence.
-They must all sign this lease agreement in Minnesota to be final and legal.
+They must all sign it to make it final and legal.
 For this lease agreement, the landlord is not involved.

-Standard lease agreement
+Standard

-Sublease agreement
+Sublease

 Minnesota Lease Agreement Disclosures